Frederik Boi

-Frederik Boi (born 25 October 1981 in Bruges) is a retired Belgian professional football player who last played for KSC Blankenberge.
+Frederik Boi (born 25 October 1981) is a Belgian former professional football player who last played for KSC Blankenberge.

 Until 2011, Boi had played his whole career for Cercle Brugge.
-Initially, his position on the field used to be side midfielder or winger.
-However, starting from the 2007-08 season, Cercle coach Glen De Boeck fielded Boi as right back.
+Initially, his position on the field used to be wide midfielder or winger.
+However, starting from the 2007–08 season, Cercle coach Glen De Boeck fielded Boi as right wing back.
 Ever since, De Boeck has been calling Boi the best right wing back in the Belgian competition.
-Boi used to be a team mate of Belgian international Thomas Buffel during his youth schooling at Cercle.
+Boi used to be a teammate of Belgian international Thomas Buffel during his youth schooling at Cercle.

 It took quite a long time for Boi to definitively achieve a place in Cercle's starting line-up, mainly because of Boi's thin appearance during his era as a youth player.
 However, due to Cercle not playing at the highest level of Belgian football, Boi was eventually given an opportunity.
 As a result, when Cercle promoted to the highest level, Boi was physically ready to take up his responsibility as a professional footballer.
 Before becoming a professional player, Frederik Boi worked for the Belgian bookstore Standaard Boekhandel as a computer programmer.